sst/guide/_chapters/create-a-route-that-redirects.md

 ```

 Here we are checking to ensure that the user is **not** authenticated before we render the child components.
 Example child components here would be `Login` and `Signup`.
 And in the case where the user is authenticated, we use the `Redirect` component to simply send the user to the homepage.

+The `cloneElement` above makes sure that passed in `state` is handled correctly for child components of `UnauthenticatedRoute` routes.

 Next, let's use these components in our app.